 Our experience of designing battery bays came into its own on this project.
 For safety, effective removal of the hydrogen gas released during charging is a must.
 We took responsibility for overseeing installation of appropriate ventilation.
 Additionally, we worked with external contractors to rearrange the roller beds for the changing systems.
 This intervention also helped to achieve further efficiencies.

 Typically, the batteries in the trucks are on a six-hour recharge.
 Our solution?
 Trak Uplift Air lead-acid batteries plus HF chargers.
 This offers several benefits.
 These batteries charge faster whilst air circulates the electrolyte helping to prolong battery life.
 Trak Uplift Air enjoy DNV certification.
 This accredits them to deliver a longer service life compared to conventional lead-acid batteries.
-They also come with an extended seven-year warranty.

 For a fast response our team can call on the latest technology.
 We equip our engineers with iPads and company laptops.
 They use dedicated software that communicates with the HF chargers.
 Through our custom-built SITs service solutions system engineers can conduct live planning and maintenance scheduling.
 Once jobs are completed reports are finalised immediately.
 Engineers can confirm sign off whilst still on site.
 They simply email a named contact and capture an electronic signature.